fsdias/fsdias.github.io/_posts/2021-1-12-euclidean_distance.md.md

 mathjax: "true"
 ---

-In a [previous post](https://fsdias.github.io/network_distance/), I explained how to calculate network distances using point locations of vegetation censuses in a river network.
+In a [previous post](https://fsdias.github.io/network_distance/), I explained how to calculate the network distances using point locations of vegetation censuses in a river network.
 Now, I'm going to do the same with euclidean distances.
-Euclidean distance is the straight line distance between two sites.
+The Euclidean distance is the straight line distance between two sites.

 We need a shapefile with the point location of the vegetation censuses.
 Important notes about this shapefile: